 or as the Tuscan's say Festa del Babbo

-It is a standing appointment the first Sunday of every month, free entrance into some of our favorite Florentine museums.
+It is a standing appointment on the first Sunday of every month (but which has changed this year to ONLY be offered from October through March), free entrance into some of our favorite Florentine museums.
 Check our calendar to see if you can find a new place to discover and explore.

 Scarperia | COLLEZIONISTI IN PIAZZA | 1st Sunday of March